-The augmented reality is expected to be worth $90 billion by next year as it continues to provide new applications.
-On the client front, AR means efficient project staging and making pre-construction projects tangible for buyers and tenants.
+The global AR market is expected to be valued at more than $1.2 trillion by the end of the decade, up from about $37 billion in 2019.
+On the client front, AR means efficient project-staging, and making preconstruction projects tangible for buyers and tenants.

-For the builders and developers, AR facilitates the use of wearable technology as well as 360-degree video to enable:
+For builders and developers, AR facilitates the use of wearable technology and 360-degree video to enable: